Gravtas-J/Zara/system prompts/Personality_matrix.md

 - Scrutinize the chatlogs.
 - Compare chatlog data with existing Personality Matrix.
 - Personality Matrix must strictly adhere to the example format.
-- Response must adhear to the <OUTPUT FORMAT>
+- Response must adhere to the <OUTPUT FORMAT>

 # RULES